 We may refuse your request to access or amend your personal information but you will be provided with a reason for our decision and in the case of an amendment, we will place a note with your personal information indicating that you have disputed its accuracy.

 The Department of Communities, Child Safety and Disability Services provides funding to the non-government sector for the delivery of services.
-The fact sheet Information Privacy and Contracted Service Providers Information Privacy and Contracted Service Providers provides information about the obligations of our contracted service providers when handling personal information in connection with fulfilling the obligations of service agreements/contracts.
+The fact sheets Information Privacy and Contracted Service Providers Information Privacy and Contracted Service Providers and Information Privacy and Seniors Support and Services Providers Information Privacy and Seniors Support and Services Providers provide information about the obligations of our contracted service providers when handling personal information in connection with fulfilling the obligations of service agreements/contracts.

 If you have any queries about our privacy and security practices, please contact the Privacy Contact Officer via email firstname.lastname@example.org, phone on (07) 3224 2935 or write to: